 We are a Presence of Blessing.
 St John’s has had a presence in this place since 1849, making it the first Christian presence in the area.
 It is the most (maybe the only?) conspicuous Christian presence in Darlinghurst.

 During much of that time St John’s has sought to bless the local community by offering hospitality and love.
-St John’s has run Rough Edges, our community centre for street people, for almost three decades.
+St John’s has run Rough Edges, our community cafe for those experiencing homelessness. for almost three decades.

 It is a unique Christian community in the Anglican Diocese of Sydney.